Natalie Appleton: 2002–2005: Appleton and television

-2006–2008: Return of All Saints
+2006–present: All Saints return

-All Saints reunited in early 2006 and released their third studio album titled Studio 1 on 13 November 2006.
+From 2006 to 2008 All Saints reunited and released their third studio album titled Studio 1 on 13 November 2006.
 However, the group subsequently split again in 2009.

-2014–present: Second All Saints reunion

 In 2014, All Saints reformed to support the Backstreet Boys for five dates across the UK and Ireland.
 On 27 January 2016, it was confirmed that All Saints were scheduled to release their fourth studio album Red Flag on 8 April 2016.
 The lead single from the album, "One Strike", preceded the album on 26 February 2016.

+In 2023, Appleton competed on the fourth series of The Masked Singer as "Fawn" and finished in third place.

 Early and personal life

-Nicole and Natalie have two older sisters, Lori and Lee.
+Nicole and Natalie have two older sisters.
 Natalie was born in Mississauga, Ontario, to Jewish parents Mary and Kenneth Appleton.
 While growing up she lived in Toronto, New York City, and London.
+Appleton also holds dual Canadian and British citizenship.

 She attended high school in Ellenville, New York, and eventually left to sing at a Borscht Belt country club at age 15.
-In 1990, she moved back to Camden, England, where she met Carl Robinson (born c.
-1967), a stripper with The Dreamboys whom she met when seeing them perform on a night out in London when she was 17.
-On 19 May 1992, their daughter Rachel Appleton (now Rachel Howlett) was born.
-She and Robinson moved to New York where they married in 1993, before Appleton returned to England after having the marriage annulled.
+In 1990, she moved back to Camden, London, where she met Carl Robinson, a stripper with the Dreamboys whom she met when seeing them perform on a night out in London when she was 17.
+On 19 May 1992, their daughter was born.
+She and Robinson moved to the US where they married in 1993, before Appleton returned to the United Kingdom after having the marriage annulled.

 She had relationships with television presenter Jamie Theakston and actor Jonny Lee Miller during the late 1990s.

-Appleton began dating Liam Howlett of the electronic band The Prodigy in 2000, after they met at V Festival.
+Appleton began dating Liam Howlett of the electronic band the Prodigy in 2000, after they met at V Festival.
 They married on 7 June 2002 in a ceremony in France.
-In addition to Appleton's daughter from her first marriage, the couple have a son, Ace Billy Howlett, born 2 March 2004.
-As of 2014, the family lived in the Hampstead area of London.
+In addition to Appleton's daughter from her first marriage, the couple have a son, born in 2004.
+The family lives in the Hampstead area of London.